Get a free, no obligation personal loan quote with rates as low as 9.99%

 Does CRA forgive tax debt after 10 years?

-The CRA will never actually forgive an unpaid tax debt (which is why it’s crucial to not ignore the situation).
+The CRA will never actually forgive an unpaid tax debt (which is why it’s crucial not to ignore the situation).
 However, they are generally precluded from starting to collect a debt after 6-10 years depending on the type of debt you owe, due to a law called collections limitation period.
 So if you owed taxes in 2010 and the CRA never tried to collect them, they would generally not be able to start trying to collect on the debt in 2024.
 That being said, under certain circumstances the CRA can potentially reactivate the debt by doing something like getting the debt certified in the Federal Court of Canada.

 Sandra MacGregor avatar on Loans Canada